crsantos/swift-openweathermapsdk/README.md

-# Swift simple implementation of an SDK for OpenWeatherMap
+# Swift simple implementation of an SDK in order to be imported as a Framework
+### Makes use of OpenWeatherMap API